Boris Johnson, ousted by scandal, eyes comeback as UK leader

 LONDON (AP) — Former British Prime Minister Boris Johnson — ousted by ethics scandals just three months ago — jockeyed to make a comeback Friday as one of several contenders seeking to replace Liz Truss, whose rapid downfall threw the country’s leadership into disarray at a time of severe economic challenges.

+A return by Johnson would be an astonishing recovery for a polarizing figure forced out by a welter of ethics scandals.
+Opponents say giving him another chance would only lead to more controversy and disappointment.

+The leadership uncertainty comes at a time of weak economic growth and as millions struggle with higher borrowing costs and rising prices for groceries, fuel and other basics.
+A growing wave of strikes by train and postal workers, lawyers and others has revealed mounting discontent as a recession looms.

-Truss quit on Thursday after a turbulent 45 days, conceding that she could not deliver on her tax-cutting economic package, which she had to abandon after it caused turmoil in financial markets.
+Truss quit Thursday after a turbulent 45 days, conceding that she could not deliver on her tax-cutting economic package, which she was forced to abandon after it caused turmoil in financial markets.

+House of Commons leader Penny Mordaunt was the first candidate to declare she is running to replace Truss, saying in a tweet Friday that she represented “a fresh start.”

 Popular Defense Secretary Ben Wallace, who was touted as a possible contender, ruled himself out of the race on Friday.